iron-bound-designs/exchange-addon-licensing/readme.md

 A sample [Plugin Updater](https://github.com/iron-bound-designs/itelic-plugin-updater) and [Theme Updater](https://github.com/iron-bound-designs/itelic-theme-updater) are provided.
 You can check these out to see how the API can be consumed.

-An issue describing the initial API can be seen [here](https://github.com/iron-bound-designs/exchange-addon-licensing/issues/8), but things have changed since the original specification.

 ## WP CLI